cstuartroe/azor/README.md

 Deciding which features to include in Azor was a balancing act between making the language useful and making it easy to implement.
 I think the latter consideration should be more heavily prioritized for this project, so I tried to show restraint in adding features, but I don't enjoy making a completely useless language so some features made it off this list (e.g., generics) or might at some point.

-* Command line arguments
-  * I actually think I'm likely to implement this, simply because it wouldn't add much overhead but would make the language much more practical as a scripting language.

 * Anonymous functions